cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 **Omitted FROM Clauses**

-Greenplum Database allows one to omit the `FROM` clause.
+Cloudberry Database allows one to omit the `FROM` clause.
 It has a straightforward use to compute the results of simple expressions.
 For example:

 ```
 SELECT 2+2;